statsig-io/docs/docs/layers/introduction.md

 // Then we display the text in the dialog
 ```

 That's all the code you ever need!
-No more code change and app release for new tests.
+No more code changes and app releases for new tests.
 Every time you want to add a new test, simply add a new experiment to the same Layer and choose the parameter `sign_up_dialog_text` as a parameter for the new experiment.
 The SDK takes care of figuring out which value to serve for the user, based on which experiment the user is allocated to.

 # See it in Action